 10. Unforgiven (1992)

 Clint Eastwood’s last venture into his pet genre of westerns was memorable indeed.
-The story of a retired gunman coming back to help the Kid seek revenge for the death of a prostitute is unique indeed.
+The story of a retired gunman coming back to help the Kid seek revenge for the death of a prostitute is quite intriguing.
 The Wild West does add a certain bit of spice to the entire story.
-Eastwood introduced the elements of age, repute, courage and heroism in his tale and wove a magical yearn.
-Morgan Freeman added his golden touch and the duo fighting after years of retirement is a moment worth watching.
-The climax where Will Munny finally disposes of Little Bill for the torture and murder of Logan is satisfying indeed and is apt of a classic western.
-‘Unforgiven’ is one of the best westerns made to date.
+Eastwood introduces the elements of age, repute, courage and heroism in his tale and weaves a magical tale.
+Morgan Freeman adds his golden touch and the duo fighting after years of retirement is a moment worth watching.
+The climax where Will Munny finally disposes of Little Bill for the torture and murder of Logan is satisfying indeed and is the perfect ending for a classic western.

 Read More: Best Book to Movie Adaptations of All Time